 Okay, so you’ve completed your time in a detox center and have worked through your substance withdrawal symptoms, now what?
 For many, detox support is a stepping stone in recovery.
 The next steps of care are determined by the severity of your impairment, previous treatment episodes, and any other mental health concerns you may have.

 Inpatient rehabilitation programs are a common recommendation and can vary in length from 4 weeks to 3 or more months.
 Individuals who do not require around-the-clock medical support or supervision may find that outpatient programs are a better fit for their needs and their lifestyle.
-Examples of commonly used outpatient programs include partial hospitalization programmingintensive outpatient programming, and aftercare or routine outpatient programming.
+Examples of commonly used outpatient programs include partial hospitalization programs (PHP), intensive outpatient programming, and aftercare or routine outpatient programming.
 If you have been struggling with alcohol, drugs, or other mental health conditions, we want you to know that you are not alone and that the Harmony Health Group is here to help you connect with treatment providers who can provide you with the care you deserve.
-Contact us today to learn about nearby alcohol detox centers.
+Contact us today to learn about nearby alcohol detox programs.

 Alcohol Medical Detox Related Statistics